floookay/pluckey/README.md

 > What where your goals behind designing this keyboard?

-One thing I wanted to improve/avoid were keys that needed to be stabilized but at the same time have a wider space keys to rest my thumbs on.
+One thing I wanted to improve/avoid were keys that needed to be stabilized but at the same time have wider space keys to rest my thumbs on.

 Another thing I wanted to achieve with this design was to be fairly flexible in terms of keycaps that can be used.
 Personally, I like the wider ergodox style modifier keys but keycap compability is unfortunatelly not that great beyond blank uniform caps.